 When you choose a password manager, it’s important that it works on all your devices, including your phone, tablets you use, and so on.
 Otherwise, having an app remember your passwords only on specific devices isn’t much good since you have to remember them yourself for other platforms.

-1Password offers apps for Windows, Mac, iOS, Android and ChromeOS.
-You can also access it via extensions (add-ons for your browser like Grammarly and similar software) on Chrome, Firefox, Edge and Brave.
 To set up these apps and connect them to your password vault, you’ll need to generate a secret key for your password manager.

 LastPass offers apps for Windows, Mac, iOS and Android.
-Its browser support is more impressive, with extensions available for Chrome, Firefox, Edge, Safari and Opera, that work on all major operating systems including Linux.
+Its browser support is more impressive, with extensions available for Chrome, Firefox, Microsoft Edge, Safari and Opera, that work on all major operating systems including Linux.

 Both apps offer storage on their servers for the generated passwords.
 Remember, no one can access your passwords.
 They’re encrypted and stored for syncing so that when you switch to a different device, the app can still bring up all the same passwords on demand.